DeeboyEdx/speech2input/README.md

 ## Footnotes

 [^1]: Aside from the Windows PC and a device with smart home assistant, of course.
 These devices are ubiquitous but I recognize accessibility to these devices is not universal.
-[^2]: Download and extract to a location in your PATH environmental variable OR this project's root folder.
 [^3]: Currently, audial responses are only used to confirm volume adjustments and to inform the user when a command was not understood.
 [^4]: You can list multiple "Listen for" phrases.
 Be sparing here as the more variability you add, the greater your chances of stepping on another card's toes, leading to unexpected results.
-As you may experience with the Volume cards later.
-[^5]: To execute from console do `python main.py DESIRED COMMAND`.
-Use the `-v` argument to avoid interpretation and simply dictate.  `python main.py -v DESIRED SENTENCE HERE`  You may choose to use quotations around your command (`"DESIRED COMMAND"`) if you wish.
 [^6]: Actually by default, Push2Run also uses "and" and "then" as a delimiter to se qparate commands.
 Given that the setting may interfere with this project's and/then function, you may find it useful to remove the delimiters from Push2Run's settings: File > Options > Separating words.
 [^7]: Fucking stupid name for it.